The Neurobiology of Trauma Recovery

 –Dr. Arielle Schwartz

-All of your memories are stored in the form of neural networks.
-A neural network is a group of interconnected brain cells (neurons) that fire together.
 Ideally, the neural networks of your memories connect across various areas of your brain.
+This is called memory consolidation and this allows each singular event to becomes integrated with the thousands of other previous experiences already held within your brain.
 For example, the right hemisphere of the brain is more likely to hold negative perceptions and emotions about the past.
 In contrast, the left hemisphere is specialized for positive emotions.
 Neural networks that communicate across left and right hemispheres of the brain can help you express feelings with words and integrate positive and negative perceptions of emotions.
-Additionally, integration of neural networks between upper brain centers (neocortex) and lower brain centers (limbic system and brain stem) helps with managing impulses and developing greater self-control.
+Additionally, integration of neural networks between upper brain centers (neocortex) and lower brain centers (limbic system and brain stem) helps you to reflect upon your experiences, gain perspective, manage impulses, and develop greater self-control.

-From the perspective of neuropsychotherapy, we can look at five Rs of trauma recovery—Relating, Resourcing, Reprocessing, Repatterining, and Reflecting.
+From the perspective of neuropsychotherapy, we can look at Six Rs of trauma recovery—Relating, Resourcing, Reprocessing, Repatterining, Reflecting, and Resilience.
 Let’s take a closer look:

 One of the most profound ways that we rewire the brain is through a healing relationship; one that allows us to feel cared for and understood.
 According to Louis Cozolino, author of The Neuroscience of Psychotherapy (2010), our brains are wired for connection, are strengthened by connection, and cannot be fully understood outside of the context of relationships.
 A supportive therapeutic relationship allows you to connect to the resource of your social nervous system (the most recently evolved circuit of your vagus nerve).
 Here, you use the resource of a relationship to establish that you are both safe and connected.
 Moreover, neuroplasticity points toward the potential to be changed by relationships throughout your life.
 In other words, your brain is re-wiring early attachment wounds and relational trauma in the context of a loving, healthy connection.